otaheri/GrabNet/README.md

 ## Getting started
 Inorder to use the GrabNet model please follow the below steps:

-- Download the GrabNet dataset from [this website](http://grab.is.tue.mpg.de) and put it in the following structure:
+- Download the GrabNet dataset (ZIP files) from [this website](http://grab.is.tue.mpg.de).
+Please do NOT unzip the files yet.
+- Organize the ZIP files in the following folder structure.
+Our [script](http://comming.soon) can help you automate this.
 ```bash
     GRAB
     ├── data